Machine Learning Mutation-Acyclicity of Quivers: Results

 \subsection{Support Vector Machines: Identifying Separating Hyperplanes}

-\mbox{}\\ The results of §\ref{sec:nn} show promising performances, indicating there is likely some underlying structure in the edge multiplicity combinatorics that these highly-parameterised NN models can leverage.
-However, as highly non-linear models they are difficult to interpret, and to extract mathematical insight from.
+\mbox{}\\ The results of §\ref{sec:nn} show promising performances, indicating there is likely some underlying structure in the edge multiplicity combinatorics that these highly parameterised NN models can leverage.
+However, as highly non-linear models, they are difficult to interpret and to extract mathematical insight from.

-In this section we shift focus to a complementary data setup (i.e. splitting into mutation-acyclic and non-mutation-acyclic), but now considering all possible quivers with an edge multiplicity $<3$.
+In this section, we shift focus to a complementary data setup (i.e., splitting into mutation-acyclic and non-mutation-acyclic), but now considering all possible quivers with an edge multiplicity $<3$.
 This is Dataset 4, described in §\ref{sec:data}, from the proof of Theorem \ref{ca_theorem}.
-Additionally, we use a more interpretable ML architecture: SVMs (as introduced in §\ref{sec:super}); with the intention that the simpler design, and directly extractable equations, will be more insightful to mathematicians seeking to design appropriate general invariants of mutation-acyclicity.
+Additionally, we use a more interpretable ML architecture: SVMs (as introduced in §\ref{sec:super}), with the intention that the simpler design and directly extractable equations will be more insightful to mathematicians seeking to design appropriate general invariants of mutation-acyclicity.